-In addition, if the circuit has 4 fans, or it has 6 fans and no fan VFD's, then the first condenser stage may be skipped at startup.
-This happens if the OAT is at least $21.11^{\circ}C$ ($70^{\circ}F$) when the first condenser stage would normally be started, in which case it will go directly to the second stage.
+If the circuit has 4 fans, or it has 6 fans and no fan VFD's, then the first condenser stage may be skipped at startup.
+This happens if the OAT is at least 21.11°C (70°F) when the first condenser stage would normally be started.

-If the circuit has two fan VFDs and OAT is at least $10^{\circ}C$ ($50^{\circ}F$) when the first condenser stage would normally be started.
+If the circuit has two fan VFDs and OAT is at least 10°C (50°F) when the first condenser stage would normally be started.